botpress/documentation-v12/docs/building-chatbots/creating-a-new-bot.md

 ---
-id: features
+id: creating-a-new-bot
-title: Botpress Features
+title: Creating a New Bot
 ---

 --------------------